gmoisio/gmoisio.ale/docs/gmoisio.ale.ale_aos_command.rst

 Synopsis
 --------
-- This module send a list of commands to an ALE OmniSwitch device.
+- This module sends a list of commands to an ALE OmniSwitch device.
 A search string can be specified using a I(command) and I(search) dictionary.
 Program stops as soon as a search string is not found.

 Parameters
 ----------